American Airlines investigates after video shows mom in tears

 The incident comes two weeks after a United Airlines passenger was dragged from his seat and off a plane by Chicago aviation police.
 United was widely criticized on social media and by industry professionals for the conflicting statements it put out afterward, initially siding with its employees and appearing to blame the passenger.

-Airline employee: 'Hit me, hit me'
+Flight attendant: 'Hit me, hit me'

 The video of the American Airlines encounter starts off with a woman sobbing as she holds a baby.